Som Shah of Ramnagar

 The Maharaja Soma Shah was Koli ruler of the petty kingdom of Ramnagar, present days in Gujarat.
 He invented the Chauth system which was a form of the Protection fees.

 Chauth system

-It was started by Maharaja of Ramnagar when Portuguese possessed the Daman and Diu and was an annual tax nominally levied at 25% on revenue or produce, hence the name.
-It was levied on the lands which were under nominal Portuguese Rule by Maharaja Som Shah.
-Chauth was a fee for Portuguese to purchase the protection from Maharaja of ramnagar so Maharaja Som Shah was called as 'Chauthia Raja' which means Guardian King.
-The Portuguese chief 'Fernao De Miranda paid the 1/4 share of the total revenue of daman and diu.
+It was started by Maharaja of Ramnagar when Portuguese possessed Daman and Diu and was an annual tax nominally levied at 25% on revenue or produce, hence the name.
+It was levied on the lands which were under nominal Portuguese rule by Maharaja Som Shah.
+Chauth was a fee for Portuguese to purchase the protection from Maharaja of Ramnagar so Maharaja Som Shah was called as 'Chauthia Raja' which means Guardian King.
+The Portuguese chief 'Fernao De Miranda paid the 1/4 share of the total revenue of Daman and Diu.